 The components, the weighing or the ICP are not fixed.
 Preferably under continuous development, they’re always best guesses.
 Account scoring needs evaluation and modifying to hit perfection.

 Top Account Scoring Use Cases:

-In your CRM ort MAP, Technographic account scoring automates account prioritization to ensure your marketing and sales teams follow up with the accounts that fit closely with your ICP first.
+In your CRM or MAP, Technographic account scoring automates account prioritization to ensure your marketing and sales teams follow up with the accounts that are on your b2b lead lists or b2b email list by leveraging b2b data licensing and fit closely with your ICP first.

 The most winning account scoring use cases are the following;

 - Complementary Campaigns: score target accounts that use a technology product you enhance and then reach out to them with your value proposition.

 - Competitive Displacement: improve scoring for accounts using competitor hardware or software products and then target them with a message that clearly shows how you solve their pain points.